polywrap/handbook/docs/welcome.md

 ## Contributing to the Polywrap DAO

-We're always looking for community members to bring their talent and creativity to build the future of Web 3.
+We're always looking for community members to bring their talent and creativity to build the future of web3.

 There are two types of contributors: Community and Core.